The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 And when people get really serious, guess what they stop thinking about?

-Have you heard anybody say, we got to stop buying SUVs during this period of time because it saved the planet?
+Have you heard anybody say, we got to stop buying SUVs during this period of time to save the planet?

-No, you hear people saying, My gosh, I wish people could start driving some cars, buy some new cars here, but they can't because the economic crunch.
+No, you hear people saying, my gosh, I wish people could start driving some cars, buy some new cars here, but they can't because of the economic crunch.

-Dealerships are shutting, all this sort of stuff.
+Dealerships are shutting down, all this, all this sort of stuff.

 We're to the point now where dealers, everybody else would be happy if somebody had the money to go out and buy an SUV.